AuReMe/aureme_docker/docs/faq.rst

 Return a list of compartment or an empty list.

-* Change the id of a compartment from a network in padmet format:
+* Change the id of a compartment from a network in Padmet format:

   .. code:: sh